JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 However, it is a good idea to use a single application-web component for both `router-link` and regular `a` element.

-We would then create an `AppLink.vue` (to follow the style guidelines).
+We could then create an `AppLink.vue` (to follow the style guidelines).

 It would look like this: